 Line of Credit vs. Loan: How to Decide What’s Best for You

 When choosing between a loan or line of credit for financing your personal or business needs, both have their pros and cons.
 And there are even situations where you might want both.
-Understanding how each works can help you determine what’s best for you.
+Understanding how each works and how they can help you determine what’s best for you.

 In This Article